SvenMichaelKlose/tunix/BLOG.md

 TUNIX blog
 ==========

+# 2024-05-05: Lisp: Smaller and slower

+Most built-in functions now have an argument definition which reduced the code size by around 2K but performance dropped to 3:50min for the BLOCK-TEST.
+A MAKE-COUNT upped to 83 (from 39).
+The stack size will shrink further.

 # 2024-05-01: UNIX target + hand brake

 I've added target 'unix' which made a bunch of protection